hupper0/HupperRpc/README.md

     }
 }
 ```
-* When the service is started, all the service interfaces and their implementation are scanned.
+* When the com.hupper.rpc.service is started, all the com.hupper.rpc.service interfaces and their implementation are scanned.

 ```
 	@Override